Alcohol abuse is one of the nation’s most misunderstood problems.

 One-fifth of Americans engage in binge drinking at least once a year.
 Think back to Christmas parties, Fourth of July barbecues, etc. – again, this behavior is seen as normal, making it all the more dangerous.

 9. Every Year, Over 13,000 People Die From Liver Diseases Related to Alcoholism

 Other potentially fatal diseases caused by alcohol abuse include esophageal cancer, stomach cancer, and Wernicke-Korsakoff Syndrome.

-If you have any questions about alcohol abuse, feel free to contact us and ask.
+If you have any questions about alcohol abuse or treatment, feel free to contact us and ask.